pruno/mongo-vc/README.md

  - A simple Collection/Object extensible and hydratable user-space abstraction
  - A pattern to represent a unique mongo collection as more user-space collections (follow-up to know more)

+ATTENTION: since version 0.5.0 the library is not compatible with older version.
+(Namespace and Config nodes have changed).

 About Virtual Collections
 ---